400.0 — ACADEMIC AND CURRICULUM INFORMATION

 Students enrolled in AP courses shall be exempt from the payment of any fees.
 Students enrolled in AP courses may take the AP exam.
 Any home school, virtual school or any student who chooses to take an AP exam without taking the course is responsible for the fee.

 Kindergarten students will receive a report card at the end of each grading period indicating their progress on the end of the year standards, referred to as Performance Standards Grade, as well as an Effort Grade.
 Responsibilities of the Learner indicates the student’s work habits and are given quarterly.

-Grade 1 students will receive a report card at the end of each grading period indicating their progress on end of the year standards, referred to as Performance Standard Grade.
+Grade 1 students will receive a report card at the end of each grading period indicating their progress on end-of-the-year standards, referred to as Performance Standard Grade.
 Students will also be given an Effort Grade each quarter.
-Academic Grades will be given only in quarters 2, 4, and the Final for all content areas.
 Responsibilities of the Learner indicates the student’s work habits and are given quarterly.